Skip to main content

 Long term

 Check your water regularly.
-Enter your ZIP on WaterCheckup to see your utility's current violation history and contaminant levels.
-Sign up for your utility's alert list if they have one.
+Enter your ZIP on WaterCheckup to see your public water system's current violation history and contaminant levels.
+Sign up for your public water system's alert list if they have one.
 Read your annual CCR (Consumer Confidence Report) when it arrives.

 How to Look Up Your Violations

-Enter your ZIP code above to see your water system's current EPA SDWIS data — including any active violations, historical violations, and the contaminants your utility monitors for.
+Enter your ZIP code above to see your water system's current EPA SDWIS data — including any active violations, historical violations, and the contaminants your public water system monitors for.
 It's free and pulls directly from EPA's database in real time.

 You can also search EPA's ECHO database directly at echo.epa.gov, but WaterCheckup presents the same data in a format that's actually readable.